VaspulaVijayaLakshmi/graphs/README.md

 If we are asked about max time needed or somethings, and graph doesnt contains cycles then we can negate(-) the edges.

+___

+Approach	           Handles Negatives	Detects Positive       Cycles	Works Here?
+Dijkstra	                ❌	                    ❌	               ❌
+Bellman-Ford	            ✅	                    ✅	               ✅
+Topo DP (if DAG)	        ✅	                     N/A	        Only if DAG

+____

+When we negate all edge weights (w' = -w):

+Original            Edge Weight	  After Negation	Effect on Cycle Positive edge	Negative edge	Positive cycle → becomes negative cycle Negative edge	Positive edge	Negative cycle → becomes positive cycle

+_______

+Bellman-Ford detects negative cycles (meaning: total weight keeps decreasing forever).
+But we are finding maximum score — that’s like saying:

+“Can we increase our score infinitely?”

+So when we negate the weights:

+Infinite increase (positive cycle)
+→ becomes infinite decrease (negative cycle)
+→ Bellman-Ford can detect it